matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

     2.  x's origin_server_ts is less than y's, or if
     3.  x's event_id is lexicographically less than y's

-    This is also known as a lexicographical topological sort.
+    This is also known as a lexicographical topological sort (i.e. this is the unique topological ordering such that for an entry x all entries after it must either have x in their auth chain or be greater than x as defined above).
+This can be implemented using Kahn's algorithm.

 *   The **"mainline ordering"** based on a power level event P of a set of events is calculated as follows: